-4. Third Party Authorization - If tuition is to be paid by an agency, employer, or other third party, the student must present a letter of authorization guaranteeing payment from that agency, employer, or organization to the Cashier in the campus Business Office by the payment due date for the trimester.
+4. Third Party Authorization - If tuition is to be paid by an agency, employer, or other third party outside the College, the student must present a letter of authorization guaranteeing payment from that agency, employer, or organization to the cashier in the campus Business Office by the payment due date for each academic term.
 The letter of authorization must be on the company's letterhead and contain specified limits (if restricted) and the address to bill.
 If the third-party payor fails to pay any charges billed, the student will be responsible for payment of the charges.

-Refund Eligibility
+Refund Procedures